 Madrid property investment: a Case study

 Purchasing a “fixer-upper” and renovating it is one of the best ways to make money in property investing.
 This is particularly true in a city like Madrid, where the housing stock is old.
-This article explains why Madrid is such a good city for property investment, then shows a case study from one of Pierre past clients.
+This article explains why Madrid is such a good city for property investment, then shows a case study from one of Brian past clients.

 Madrid is in the sweet spot for property investment